-Larzuk is the simpler, more reliable method of adding sockets, but he does it as a quest completion reward, and so you can only take advantage of it once in any run-through of the game.
-The quest you have to complete to earn this reward is Siege On Harrogath, a fairly straightforward mission in which your goal is to kill demonic general Shenk The Overseer.
+Larzuk is the simpler, more reliable method of adding sockets in Diablo 2: Resurrected, but he does it as a quest completion reward.
+So, you can only take advantage of it once in any run-through of the game.
+The quest you have to complete to earn this reward is Siege on Harrogath, a fairly straightforward mission in which your goal is to kill demonic general Shenk The Overseer.

 - To add sockets to a weapon, transmute a normal weapon with a Ral rune, an Amn rune, and a perfect Amethyst.